 - Philip, the evangelist, revived the city of Samaria until even its sorcerer was converted.

-- John the Revelator was exiled to the Isle of Patmos, but it is there that he wrote the greatest mystery novel ever recorded.
+The Apostle John was exiled to the Isle of Patmos.
+But it is there that he wrote the greatest mystery novel ever recorded–the book of Revelation.

 C. Champions throughout the centuries